computational-psychology/hrl/README.md

 HRL does not provide tools for generating stimuli, nor is it designed to deal with colour in any way.
 HRL is not designed to handle complex, dynamic stimuli, and if a stimulus cannot be easily broken down into a series of static images, HRL may be ill suited to the task.
-If any of these capabilites are essential, than other libraries may be called for.
+If any of these capabilities are essential, then other libraries may be called for.

 HRL is designed to work with a number of optional hardware components.
-The inclusion of these hardware components is handled in a modular fashion, and HRL is designed so that experiments could be written on a home computer, and then transfered to a lab computer with scientific hardware as required.
+The inclusion of these hardware components is handled in a modular fashion, and HRL is designed so that experiments could be written on a home computer, and then transferred to a lab computer with scientific hardware as required.

 The most important component to achieving HRL's full functionality is a DATAPixx device or ViewPixx device.
 The first version of HRL was designed to